Wide selection of pull handles and knobs, plus a choice of wall fixed or pivot hinges for glass.

 N.B.
 The structure and condition of your wall/floor is important when selecting the correct hinge for your project.

 Choose from a range of styles and sizes in pull bar handles, or a selection of pull knobs.
-Also featured are a selection of accessory items for glass doors, such as key locks, privacy locks stoppers and robe hooks.
+Selection of accessory items for glass doors, such as key locks, privacy locks stoppers and robe hooks.

 Clear Glass: standard or low iron